awjchen/SonoCleaner/doc/usersGuide.md

 This program has a soft requirement on the minimum sampling rate used to obtain the distance traces.
 A higher sampling rate helps to estimate slopes and to differentiate level-shifts from regular movements.
-This tool has only been tested on traces with sampling rates of at least 400 Hz.
+So far, this tool has mostly been tested on traces recording sudden contractions of rabbit muscles, for which sampling rates of at least 400 Hz were sufficient.

 ### Evenly spaced data points